Cost Of Dental Crowns

 What’s the Cost of Dental Crowns?

-• Porcelain-fused-to-metal crowns can range from $500-$1,500 or more per tooth.
+• Porcelain-fused-to-metal crowns can range from $500 to $1,500 or more per tooth.

-• Metal crowns of gold alloy or of base metal alloys can cost you $600-$2,500 or more per tooth.
+• Metal crowns, made of gold alloy or base metal alloys, can cost $600-$2,500 or more per tooth.

-• And All-porcelain crowns can range from $800-$3,000 or more per tooth.
+• All-porcelain crowns can range from $800 to $3,000 or more per tooth.

-The Cost actually depends on
+The Cost of dental crowns depends on

-• If you have insurance or not
+• Whether you have insurance or not

-• what your insurance policy generally covers
+• What your insurance policy generally covers

 • oral exams